Triad High School (Illinois): State championships

-In 2021, the Triad Knights girls' soccer team won the Class 2a State Championship 1-0 in regulation time.
+In 2021, the Triad Knights girls' soccer team won the Class 2A State Championship 1-0 in regulation time against Joliet Catholic.
+With their win, the Lady Knights became the first team in school history to finish a season undefeated with their 24-0-1 record.

+In 2022, sophomore Colby Crouch became Triad High School's youngest individual state champion by winning the 120 weight division in wrestling.

+In 2022, the Triad Knights girls' soccer team won the Class 2A State Championship 1-0 against Benet Academy.

 Rivals

 Triad had a rivalry with both Highland High School and Collinsville High School, however recently their main rival has become neighboring Highland High School.
 Highland usually competes with them in major sporting events such as football and baseball and other activities such as marching band.

 Activities

 Triad High School also offers many extra-curricular activities that are not considered sports by the IHSA.
 Triad sponsors Model U.N., Envirothon, Color Guard, Dance, Scholar Bowl, Band, Chorus, Jazz Band, Robotics, and many other clubs that do not compete interscholastically.

 The Triad High School Music Dept. is ranked 8th in the state of Illinois in the Illinois High School Association Sweepstakes.

 Envirothon

 Triad Envirothon placed first in Illinois state Envirothon competitions in 2000, 2005, and 2007.
 In those years, the team went on to represent the state of Illinois at the North American Envirothon Competition.